Krewella

-Krewella is an American electronic dance music band from the Chicago suburb of Northbrook, Illinois, United States, that formed in 2007.
-Their musical style has been mainly described as EDM, dance-rock, and dance-pop.
-However, Krewella's style has been influenced by a number of electronic sub genres, including progressive house, electro, dubstep, drum and bass, trap music and future bass.
+Krewella is an American electronic dance music band from Northbrook, Illinois, a suburb of Chicago, formed in 2007.
+The band consists of sisters Jahan and Yasmine Yousaf; Kristopher Trindl was a member during their commercial peak in the early 2010s, and split from the group in 2014.

-Their debut EP, Play Hard, was released on June 18, 2012, exclusively on Beatport, followed by its release on other digital platforms on June 26, 2012.
-Later, their debut album, Get Wet, was released on September 24, 2013, on iTunes.

-The band consists of sisters Jahan and Yasmine Yousaf.
-Originally a trio, their third member and producer Kristopher Trindl left the band in 2014.
-The band's name stems from Jahan's misspelling of the word "cruel" when the two began writing music, and is not a reference to Cruella de Vil.
+Krewella received early attention with their debut extended play, Play Hard (2012), which peaked at number six on the Billboard Top Dance Albums chart.
+Their debut album, Get Wet (2013), topped the Billboard Top Dance Albums chart and peaked at number eight on the Billboard 200.
+The single "Alive" was featured on both projects, which peaked at 32 on the Billboard Hot 100 and sold over a million copies worldwide.
+Two more singles from Get Wet, "Live for the Night" and "Enjoy the Ride", experienced similar success.

 History

-2007–2013: Formation and career beginnings
+2007–2013: Foundation and breakthrough with Get Wet

-Krewella formed in 2007 and consisted of sisters Jahan and Yasmine Yousaf, whose father is of Pakistani descent, along with producer Kris Trindl.
-The three met as students at Glenbrook North High School.
+Krewella was formed in 2007 by American sisters Jahan and Yasmine Yousaf, both of Pakistani, German and Lithuanian descent, together with producer Kris Trindl.
+Jahan and Kris met at a Glenbrook North High School party in 2006.
+They were in a relationship.
+Their relationship ended in 2011.
 Their music is a blend of self-produced electro house and dubstep, with influences of many other EDM styles.
 All three members of the band have "6-8-10" tattoos to commemorate June 8, 2010, the day when the three agreed to give up their careers, schooling, and any other intentions for their lives, to dedicate all of their time to the band's joint music career.

 In December 2011, they were signed to Canadian independent electronic music label Monstercat; "Killin' It" was Krewella's first original song released by a label.
 Monstercat promoted Krewella with social media campaigns and partnered with EDM YouTube promotional channels for a larger platform.

 In June 2012, Krewella released their EP Play Hard.
 The second single, "Alive" peaked at number one on the US Dance/Mix Show Airplay chart and also placed on the US Billboard Hot 100.
 Krewella has headlined at EDM festivals around the globe including Ultra Music Festival, Electric Daisy Carnival, Stereosonic, Spring Awakening, Sunburn Festival and Paradiso festival.
 These live performances earned them the 2012 International Dance Music Award for "Best Breakthrough Artist."
 After their performance at Ultra Music Festival 2013, Billboard declared that "Krewella is going to be huge!"

-Their debut album Get Wet charted in the Top 10 of the US Billboard 200 in its first week.
+Their debut album Get Wet charted in the top 10 of the US Billboard 200 in its first week.
 Krewella teamed up with producer group Cash Cash to make their second single "Live For The Night".